Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-But, now I understand how delicious and refreshing the FRESH summer cherries are.
+Now I understand how delicious and refreshing the FRESH summer cherries are, especially in cherry chia pudding or cherry overnight oats.

-And they pair perfectly with chocolate and whipped cream in this vegan chia pudding recipe!
-Doesn’t everything though?
+And cherries pair perfectly with chocolate and whipped cream in this vegan chia pudding recipe!
+Doesn’t everything, though?

 In terms of nutritional content, sweet cherries have a similar profile to that of tart cherries – great for endurance runners!

-I’ve used tart cherry juice in my tart cherry gummies, and dried cherries in my no bake vegan protein bites and cherry chocolate chip baked oatmeal cups.
+I’ve used tart cherry juice in my tart cherry gummies, and dried cherries in my no bake vegan protein bites and oatmeal cherry muffins.

-It was time for me to experiment with fresh cherries, and mixed in with this chocolate chia seed pudding seemed perfect.
+It was time for me to experiment with fresh cherries, and mixed in with this chocolate cherry pudding seemed perfect.
+And to have it be a no bake recipe…even better!

 • Coconut milk – If you don’t have coconut milk, you can substitute with another milk.
 To keep this as vegan chia pudding, opt for a coconut milk chia pudding or almond milk chia pudding.